Immigration

 A licensed clinician will conduct one or more interviews to learn about your personal history, mental health, and the impact of your immigration situation.

-When appropriate, standardized psychological assessments may be used to support the clinical findings.
+When clinically indicated, standardized behavioral health screening tools may be utilized to support diagnostic impressions and overall clinical findings.

 4. Clinical Report Preparation